 Violators may also be subject to civil and criminal penalties for violation of federal copyright laws.

 V. CONDUCT HEARING PROCESS AND HEARING BOARDS

-A disciplinary conference meeting with an Area Coordinator can also serve as an informal hearing for minor violations of university policies in the residence halls.
+A disciplinary conference meeting with an Area Coordinator can also serve as a hearing for minor violations of university policies in the residence halls.

 The purpose of a formal hearing is to receive testimony from the designated investigator, the complainant, the respondent and other witnesses, as the board or panel deems necessary.
 The chair of the hearing board or panel will exercise discretion in determining which witnesses are necessary to the hearing process.
 Although the hearing procedures are to respect fundamental standards of fairness, they are not intended to be equivalent to those employed in a civil or criminal judicial process.
 They are set with an aim of providing the hearing board or hearing officer with the best opportunity for determining the truth of the matter’s dispute.
 Minor deviations from these prescribed procedures will not render a decision invalid or constitute grounds for an appeal unless a matter of fundamental fairness has been violated.